vachher-shruti/ai-business-analysis-project/README.md

 ## Business Impact

-The analysis demonstrates how AI adoption can be evaluated not only from a technology perspective, but also through **business value, operational impact, customer experience, risk, and implementation feasibility**.
+The analysis demonstrates how AI adoption can be evaluated beyond technology alone by considering:

+- Business value
+- Operational efficiency
+- Customer experience
+- Risk and compliance
+- Implementation feasibility

-The recommended phased approach provides a framework for increasing automation while maintaining human oversight for higher-risk interactions.
+The phased approach provides a framework for increasing automation while maintaining appropriate human oversight for complex and higher-risk interactions.

+## Project Deliverables

+- **Final Report** - Detailed business analysis, strategic evaluation, implementation roadmap, and recommendations
+- **Presentation** - Summary of the analysis, findings, and proposed approach

 ## Skills Demonstrated